Humphrey Toy

-Humphrey Toy (1537 – 16 October 1577) was a British bookseller and publisher, and the son of bookseller Robert Toy.
+Humphrey Toy (1537 – 16 October 1577) was an English bookseller and publisher, and the son of bookseller Robert Toy.
 In 1567, he published the first translation of New Testament in Welsh from the original Greek, translated by his close friend William Salesbury.
 Along with the Bible, Toy published the first translation of the Book of Common Prayer in Welsh, also translated by Salesbury.

 Early life

 Toy was born around 1537, the son of Robert Toy, a bookseller, and his wife who died in 1546.
 The Toy family was of Welsh origin.
 In 1551, Toy entered Queens' College, Cambridge as a sizar, but he left Cambridge before earning a degree.
 After Robert Toy died in 1556, most of his property passed to Toy's stepmother Elizabeth Toy with the provision that it would pass to Humphrey after her death.
 Until her death around 1558, Toy assisted his stepmother in running his father's shop and publishing interests.
 At some point during this period, Toy married Margaret Revell.